Overview

 Learn more about the DevSecOps pipeline steps and how they work together in the DevSecOps section.

 The pipeline steps are based on the OWASP DevSecOps pipeline, mixed with the concept to gather evidence and attestation for actions performed in the pipeline.
-The checks will report via SBOM or SARIF-report flaws to DevGuard.
-DevGuard will help you manage, prioritize, and resolve found flaws.
+The checks will report via SBOM or SARIF-report vulnerabilities to DevGuard.
+DevGuard will help you manage, prioritize, and resolve found vulnerabilities.

 For detailed setup instructions, refer to setup GitHub integration or setup GitLab integration.